zachyboiii/sorting_webapp/README.md

 <!-- markdown-toc end -->

-## Learning Objectives
+## Summary
-In this mini project, you will develop a web app to sort numbers.
-By the end of this assignment, you should be able to:
-- Create a simple web app using Flask web framework
+- Created a simple web app using Flask web framework
-- Use Transcrypt Python library to create front-end web script with Python
+- Used Transcrypt Python library to create front-end web script with Python
 - Run a localhost web server

 ## Setup